ariel-berger/internal-medicine-app/backend/README.md

 ## Environment Variables

-Create a `.env` file with the following variables:
+Create a `.env` file with the following variables (add at least one provider key):

 ```
 SECRET_KEY=your-secret-key-change-in-production